Councillor Noel Collins has voiced his anger over the Government’s refusal to develop a Youth Detention Centre in Cork.

-The Midleton based Cllr has made a number of pleas to Government, all which have been rejected, to locate a Detention Centre in Cork.
+The Midleton based Cllr has made a number of pleas to Government which have been rejected, to locate a detention centre in Cork.

-Youngsters who should be in the care of specialist educators are being placed on continuous remand by the Courts.
+Youngsters who should be in the care of specialist educators are being placed on continuous remand by the court.
 On the one hand the safety and security of the general public is being put in jeopardy.
-On the other, the correctional treatment which the young offenders need is being long fingered, he claimed.
+On the other the correctional treatment the young offenders need is being long fingered, he claimed.

 The Independent Cllr said families of young offenders were experiencing hardship having to make a 300 mile round trip to visit their sons and daughters.

-“The Oberstown building in Lusk, Co.
-Dublin is grossly overcrowded, resulting in some violent attacks on staff members, who have repeatedly called for riot gear to deal with violent, volatile teenage inmates” said the Independent Cllr.
+He said “the Oberstown building in Lusk Co.
+Dublin is grossly overcrowded resultant in some violent attacks on staff members, who have repeatedly called for riot gear to deal with violent, volatile teenage inmates.”

-The latest response by the Department of Children and Youth Affairs states that the Oberstown Campus is “the most economic and efficient option for care and education” of young offenders.
+The latest response by the department of children and youth affairs state the Oberstown Campus is “the most economic and efficient option for care and education” of young offenders.

-Mr Collins told a full Sitting of Cork County Council on Monday 8 July that “thousands of Euro in the State’s coffers, spent on travelling expenses, could be better spent in the provision of a Youth Detention Centre in Cork where many suitable buildings are available. “
+Mr Collins told a full sitting of Cork County Council on Monday 12 February “thousands of Euro in the State’s coffers spent on travelling expenses could be better spent in the provision of a Youth detention centre in Cork where many suitable buildings are available. “

-The former social worker said since Dáil Éireann have repeatedly given his Motion the “deaf ear treatment” he wanted the case referred to the European Department of Human Rights for adjudication.
+The former social worker said Since Dáil Éireann have repeatedly given his motion the deaf ear treatment he wanted the case referred to the European department of human rights adjudication.

-The Councillor received the full backing of his colleagues.
+The councillor received the full backing of his colleges.